NAU financial aid: frequently asked questions

 Federal Work-Study is a need-based financial aid program with limited funds each year.
 Criteria are based on your Expected Family Contribution (EFC) and financial aid you’ve already been awarded.
 We encourage you to contact us if you’ve submitted your FAFSA and your EFC is not larger than your total Cost of Attendance.
 If you’re eligible for FWS, you’ll be placed on a waiting list.
 The waiting list is monitored throughout the academic year and additional students are awarded if funding becomes available.

-Submit a Winter Intent Form for winter financial aid consideration.
+Submit an Application for Deferment of Winter charges for consideration which becomes available in September.
 Eligibility is based on how much aid you have for the spring semester.
 If you will receive enough to cover both winter and spring tuition, you might be eligible to have your spring financial aid pay your winter tuition.
 How it works: If approved, your winter tuition and fees will be paid when your spring aid is disbursed in January.
 You will not be dropped from your winter class; however, make sure you have budgeted for your class text and supplies since you will not receive a financial aid disbursement in December.

-If your additional expenses fall into a category listed on the Cost of Attendance Appeal Form, you can request a review of your expenses.
+If your additional expenses fall into a category listed on the Budget Appeal form which can be found on the forms page, you can request a review of your expenses.
 If your appeal is approved, your total cost of attendance will increase by the amount of the expenses incurred.
-Approval of your Cost of Attendance Appeal is not a guarantee of an increase in your financial aid.
+Approval of your Budget Appeal is not a guarantee of an increase in your financial aid.
 You might already be awarded the maximum amount of aid we can offer.
-Carefully read the Cost of Attendance Appeal form for acceptable scenarios.
+Carefully read the Budget Appeal form for acceptable scenarios.

-Your parent(s) can complete a Parent Contribution Appeal if you are a dependent student.
+Your parent(s) can complete a Contribution Appeal if you are a dependent student.
 Students considered independent need to complete a Student Contribution Appeal.
 When all information and documentation are provided, we will review and make a decision based upon your situation.
-Specific hardship scenarios are limited for review.
 Carefully read the Contribution Appeal paying close attention to acceptable scenarios and requirements prior to submitting.
-We are required by federal law to make changes to your FAFSA information, even if your appeal has a negative impact on your financial aid eligibility.
+In order to submit an appeal, make an appointment with a financial aid advisor to determine if your situation warrants and appeal.
 Submit your Contribution Appeal by April 15 for review and decision to be made by the end of May.
 All appeals submitted after April 15 will be reviewed beginning September 1.

-You should always complete the Free Application for Federal Student Aid (FAFSA) for each year you plan to attend college.
+You should always complete the FAFSA for each year you plan to attend college.
 There’s no income cut-off – regardless of your family’s finances.
 By submitting the FAFSA, you are applying for federal and state grants, Federal Work-Study, and student loans.
 Your family’s finances and other factors reported on the FAFSA determine which types of financial aid you qualify for.
 Those types may be different next year if changes are made at the federal level or to your family’s finances.
 If you discover you’re not eligible for a grant (free money), you don’t have to accept your student loan if you find it unnecessary to borrow.

 NOTE: Many scholarship applications require you to complete the FAFSA.
 Complete the FAFSA now to save time when you’re applying for scholarships.